bseverns/DiceLoop/README.md

-The `processAudioQueues()` function drains the `queue*` buffers, applies the dynamic dirt engines living in `processDirt()`, blends the dry/wet signals, and pipes everything into `limiter1` before the final DAC hop.
+The `processAudioQueues()` function drains the `queue*` buffers, applies the dynamic dirt engines living in `processDirt()`, blends the dry/wet signals, and pushes the mixed result into a pair of `AudioPlayQueue` nodes that ferry the audio straight to the DAC.
 The ASCII diagram is rough, but the code comments mirror it line-by-line so you can always map theory to firmware.

 ## Control Map & Chaos Knob Lore